EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ## 'My Interactive Sessions' page

-The 'My Interactive Sessions' page has information, 'job cards', for each run of an app.
-For more information on what 'job cards' show, see [job cards](jobs.md#job-cards).
+The 'My Interactive Sessions' page has information, 'job cards', for each app-specific job run.
+For more information, see [job cards](jobs.md#job-cards).

 !!!
 Note

-    Only information for what Open OnDemand terms 'interactive apps' is shown.
+    Only information for jobs arising from what Open OnDemand terms 'interactive apps' is shown.
 All container execution service apps are classed as 'interactive apps'.
-Information on runs of Open OnDemand's [Job Composer](apps/job-composer.md) are shown on that app's own page.
+Information on jobs submitted by Open OnDemand's [Job Composer](apps/job-composer.md) are shown on that app's own page.